BenjaminLauKaming/meiyume-streamlit-app/README.md

 4. Add tests
 5. Submit a pull request

-## License
+## 📄 License

 This project is proprietary software.
 All rights reserved.

+## 🆘 Support

+For support and questions:
+- Create an issue in the repository
+- Check the troubleshooting section
+- Review the API documentation
+- Contact the development team